 The removal of LIBOR as an appropriate benchmark interest rate is effective for the reporting period ending after December 31, 2021.
-Lease modification exceptions for certain lease contracts that are amended to replace IBOR is effective for the period after June 15, 2021.
-All other requirements of this Statement are effective for reporting periods beginning after June 15, 2020.
-Management has not determined what impact, if any, this GASB statement might have on its financial statements ending September 30, 2022. for LIBOR no longer appropriate benchmark interest rate and lease modifications.
-The City has implemented all other requirements of this Statements ending September 30, 2021.
+Lease modifications exceptions for certain lease contracts that are amended to replace and IBOR is effective for fiscal years beginning after June 15, 2021.
+This change is not expected to have any significant economic impact on the Agency.